 - A practitioner is initially granted practice privileges

-- An already privileged practitioner requests privileges new to him/her
+- An already privileged practitioner requests privileges new to them

 - Performance issues involving a privileged practitioner are identified (either through OPPE or other means)